 Respect for the rights of all and for the differences among us is essential for the health of the Deerfield community.
 Discrimination against others has no place here.
-If members of the Deerfield community experience or witness any apparent incident of discrimination by students or employees, they should report the incident to an employee or the the Student Life Office.
-Such incidents violate the ideals of Deerfield and may be include a disciplinary response.
+If members of the Deerfield community experience or witness any discrimination by students or employees, they should report the incident to an employee or the the Student Life Office.
+Such incidents violate the ideals of Deerfield and may include a disciplinary response.

 Online Behavior, Devices, and Privacy

 Students are subject to the Academy’s rules—and potential disciplinary response—for both offline and online activities.
 We recommend that students manage their online privacy settings carefully and review the Academy’s Acceptable Use Policy.

 - Never send, solicit, or share nude or compromising photos or content

 - Never impersonate or adopt another person’s identity or gain access under another user’s account or identity.

 - Never post anonymously.

 - Don’t post sensitive information: ID numbers, addresses, birthdates, or other details that could enable identity theft or put you or your friends at risk.

 - Report online bullying or harassing behavior to a Designated School Official (DSO) immediately.